DataDog/datadog-agent/docs/agent/secrets.md

 startup, and might make additional calls to the executable later if the Agent or instance is restarted, or if the Agent dynamically loads a new check containing a secret handle (e.g. via Autodiscovery).

+Since APM and Live Process run in their own process/service they will also run the executable once if `datadog.yaml` contains secrets.
+For example, using `secrets` for the `api_key` in `datadog.yaml` with APM and Live Process enabled will execute your executable 3 times.

 By design, the user-provided executable needs to implement any error handling mechanism that a user might require.
 Conversely, the Agent needs to be